 - A message from a government body

 - An emergency message from an official body

 This has all come to head recently in Australia where an ‘interesting’ yet official political party has been sending out millions of unsolicited text messages.
 This one below is an absolute cracker, in some ways you have to admire it. ?

 How do they get your number and how do they send?

-There are several ways these unscrupulous companies get your number and some of them are actually legal.
+There are several ways companies get your number and some of them are legal.